 Location: 120 West Main Street / Fletcher Avenue

 Architect: Edward Columbus Hosford & Company of Atlanta, Georgia

 Description: The building faces south and is a two story white colored brick, wood, limestone and concrete structure.
 The building is located on landscaped grounds in the center of Mayo.
 The south front has a recessed porch supported by two large columns rising to a header at the roof line.
 On the center of the roof is a large square white colored clock tower with open arched windows and with the clock and small dome above.
 In the interior, the courtroom is located at the center of the west side of the second story.
 The building houses the Circuit Court of the 3rd Judicial Circuit and County Court.
 An addition was added in 1967. the architect was Harry Burns and Associates and the contractor was Tharp Construction Company, Inc. The building was remodeled in 2003.
 The architect was Clemons Rutherford & Associates, Inc. and the contractor was Peter R Brown Construction.

 See: The architect, Edward Columbus Hosford of Atlanta, Georgia..

 Note: The courthouse was built of Indiana limestone.
 Because there was no railroad into Lafayette County, the limestone and other materials were shipped by rail to O’Brien in Suwannee County and then transported by wagon to Mayo, crossing the Suwannee River via Grant’s Ferry north of Troy Springs.

 Old County Courthouse – Mayo

 Architect: W T Dees

 Description: The building faces west and is a two story white colored wood structure.
+The building is located on landscaped grounds in the center of Mayo to the north of the courthouse.
 The roof is hipped.
-A two-story verandah was added on three sides after it was moved across the street in 1907 to make way for the present courthouse.
+A two-story veranda was added on three sides after it was moved across the street in 1907 to make way for the present courthouse.
 The building is an inn called the Chateau.